 What is eyelid ptosis?

 Eyelid ptosis is the abnormally low position of the upper eyelid.
-While most cases of ptosis are caused by underlying medical conditions, some are due to a rather unsuspecting culprit: Botox.
+While most cases of ptosis are caused by underlying medical conditions, some are due to a rather unsuspected culprit: Botox.
 How and why does this happen?

 Why does ptosis happen after Botox?